palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 There are other protocols with similar approaches being used for the same goal.
 One is used by ThroughTek’s Kalay Platform which [has the interesting string “Charlie is the designer of P2P!!” in its codebase](https://www.thirtythreeforty.net/posts/2020/05/hacking-reolink-cameras-for-fun-and-profit/#the-charlie-scrambler) (32 bytes long, seems to be used as “encryption” key for some non-critical functionality).
 I recognize both the name and the “handwriting,” it looks like PPPP protocol designer found a new home here.
 Yet PPPP seems to be still more popular than the competition, thanks to it being the protocol of choice for cheap low-end cameras.

 *Disclaimer*: Most of the information below has been acquired by analyzing public information as well as reverse engineering applications and firmware, not by observing live systems.
 Consequently, there can be misinterpretations.

+**Update** (2025-11-07): Added App2Cam Plus app to the table, representing a number of apps which all seem to be belong to ABUS Smartvest Wireless Alarm System.

 {{< toc >}}